m18/spark-url-chrome-ext/readme.md

-## Spark WebUI ApplicationMaster URL Helper Chrome Extension
+## Spark WebUI URL Helper Chrome Extension

-Extracts the URL from the Application page's ApplicationMaster hyperlink in the `*ip-ddd-ddd-ddd-ddd.hostname:port*` format, and redirects the browser to a URL in the `*ddd.ddd.ddd.ddd:port*` format.
+Helps you navigate Spark WebUI's hyperlinks by translating them from the `*ip-ddd-ddd-ddd-ddd.hostname:port*` format into the `*ddd.ddd.ddd.ddd:port*` format.

 ### To install: